mlflow/mlflow/CONTRIBUTING.md

 First, install dependencies for building docs as described in [Environment Setup and Python configuration](#environment-setup-and-python-configuration).

-Building documentation requires [pandoc](https://pandoc.org/index.html), and both the pip package and the standalone haskel project are required.
-Both should have been already installed if you used the automated env setup script ([dev-env-setup.sh](https://github.com/mlflow/mlflow/blob/master/dev/dev-env-setup.sh)), but if you manually installing dependencies,
+Building documentation requires [Pandoc](https://pandoc.org/index.html).
+It should have already been installed if you used the automated env setup script ([dev-env-setup.sh](https://github.com/mlflow/mlflow/blob/master/dev/dev-env-setup.sh)), but if you are manually installing dependencies, please follow [the official instruction](https://pandoc.org/installing.html).

-- Pip package: run `pip install pandoc --upgrade`
-- Haskel project: please follow [official instruction](https://pandoc.org/installing.html).

-Also check you are the version of your installation via `pandoc --version`.
-If using Mac OSX, note that the homebrew installation of pandoc may be out of date - you can find newer pandoc versions at
+Also, check the version of your installation via `pandoc --version` and verify it is 2.2.1 or above.
+If you are using Mac OSX, note that the Homebrew installation of Pandoc may be outdated - you can find newer versions at
 <https://github.com/jgm/pandoc/releases>.

 To generate a live preview of Python & other rst documentation, run the